 All banks have their own policies regarding what they require to recognise an attorney.
 You should sort this out well before you anticipate your attorney having to operate your account.

 When you die your executor will need to operate and ultimately close your bank accounts.
-They can’t do this until they get a grant of probate or letters of administration.
+In most circumstances, they can’t do this until they get a grant of probate or letters of administration.
 This can takes months – during which time the account will be ‘dormant’ or effectively frozen.
 Banks have policies that allow them to release small amounts of money to the person named as the executor in your Will to cover certain immediate and expected expenses (such as your funeral).
 But don’t rely on this without first checking!